-The word leukodystrophy comes from the Greek words leuko (meaning white), trophy (meaning growth), and dys (meaning ill).
-If you put these words together, the word leukodystrophy describes a set of diseases that affect the growth or maintenance of the white matter (myelin).
+The word leukodystrophy comes from the Greek words leuko (meaning white), dys (meaning ill), and trophy (meaning growth).
+Adding these pieces together, the word leukodystrophy describes a disease that affects the growth or maintenance of the white matter (myelin).

 How are the leukodystrophies different from one another?

 All leukodystrophies are a result of problems with the growth or maintenance of the myelin sheath.
-However, there are many genes that are important in this process.
+There are many genes that are important in this process.
 For example, some genes are involved with the synthesis of the proteins needed for the myelin, while others are required for the proper transport of these proteins to their final location in the myelin sheath that covers the axons.
-Defects in any of the genes (called a mutation) may lead to a leukodystrophy.
-However, the symptoms of the individual leukodystrophies may vary because of the differences in their genetic cause.
+Defects in any of the genes (called a mutation) may lead to a leukodystrophy; however, the symptoms of the individual leukodystrophies may vary because of the differences in their genetic causes.

 How do you get leukodystrophy?

-Leukodystrophies are mostly inherited disorders, meaning that it is passed on from parent to child.
-They may be inherited in a recessive, dominant, or X-linked manner, depending on the type of leukodystrophy.
+Leukodystrophies are mostly inherited disorders, meaning that they pass from parent to child.
+One may be inherited in a recessive, dominant, or X-linked manner, depending on the type of leukodystrophy.
 The individual pages on each leukodystrophy will describe the particular pattern of inheritance for that disease.
-There is also a separate fact sheet describing the different genetic inheritance patterns available from the United Leukodystrophy Foundation.

 There are some leukodystrophies that do not appear to be inherited, but rather arise spontaneously.
-They are still caused by a mutation in a particular gene, but it just means that the mutation was not inherited.
-In this case, the birth of one child with the disease does not necessarily increase the likelihood of a second child having the disease.
+They are still caused by a mutation in a particular gene, but it means that the mutation was not inherited.
+In this case, the birth of one child with the disease does not necessarily increase the likelihood of a sibling having the disease.